despark/ignicms/readme.md

 ## Additional commands

-- Use the command `php artisan admin:resource` to create all necessary files for manipulating resources.
+- Use the command `php artisan igni:admin:resource` to create all necessary files for manipulating resources.
 You should specify the resource name (in title case).

   **Example**